balena-io/docs/pages/advanced/dependent-devices.md

 ./provision.sh
 ```

-This will compile the initial firmware and generate a `micro-bit-combined.hex` file in the `micro-bit` directory.
-Connect the micro:bit to your computer and copy the `micro-bit-combined.hex` file to the micro:bit.
+This will compile the initial firmware inside a docker container which includes all the required tools and dependencies.
+Once the initial firmware has been compiled the docker container will output a `micro-bit-combined.hex` file in the `micro-bit` directory.
+Next, connect the micro:bit to your computer with a USB cable and copy the `micro-bit-combined.hex` file to the micro:bit, the orange light on the micro:bit will blink whilst the flashing process is ongoing and you will know once its finished because a "Hello World!" message will scroll across the micro:bit display.

-Once the firmware has flashed the micro:bit will appear in the dashboard after a couple of minutes.
+Now that the initial firmware has been flashed the micro:bit will start advertising the ID of the dependent application it belongs to, allowing the [edge-node-manager](edge-node-manager-link) gateway application to discover and provision the micro:bit onto resin.
+You will know once this has happened because the micro:bit will appear in the dashboard under the dependent application.

 ## Deploying dependent device code